Dauie/libft/README.md

 #### ft_strncat:

 Function appends n characters of string two to string one and terminate.
-Function returns string one.
+The function returns string one.

 #### ft_strlcat:

-Functions appends at max (size - strlen(dst) - 1) characters of
+Functions append at max (size - strlen(dst) - 1) characters of
 dst string to src string and NULL-terminates the string.
 Function return total length of string it tried to create.

 #### ft_strchr:

-locates first occurrence of character c within s string. null character is part of the string.
+locates the first occurrence of character c within s string.
+A null character is part of the string.
 Return pointer to the first occurrence of c character or NULL.

 #### ft_strrchr:

-locates last occurrence of character c within s string. null character is part of string.
-Function return pointer to last occurrence of character c or NULL.
+locates the last occurrence of character c within s string. a null character is part of the string.
+Function return pointer to the last occurrence of character c or NULL.

 #### ft_strstr:

-Locates first occurrence of string two inside of string one.
+Locates the first occurrence of string two inside of string one.
 Returns string one if string two is empty.
 Returns NULL if no match, else pointer to start of string one.

 #### ft_strnstr:

-Locates first occurrence of string two inside of string one for n bytes of string two.
+Locates the first occurrence of string two inside of string one for n bytes of string two.
 Returns string one if string two is empty.
 Returns NULL if no match, else pointer to start of string one.